ultimate-guides/ultimate-guide-98-data/README.md

 ## Purpose

 The purpose of this page is to act as an issue / feature tracker.
 No source is available here.
-You can also modify all the data from the APP, like descriptions, anyone can contribute to improve the app.
+You can also modify all the data from the jsons folder, like descriptions, anyone can contribute to improve the app.

 ## How To